beeware/briefcase/docs/tutorials/tutorial-0-Android.rst

 .. code-block:: bash

-  (Beeware)$ ./gradlew run
+  $ ./gradlew run

-....Poof.... your android apk is in the /android/build/outputs/apk/android-release-unsigned.apk.
+The android apk will be located in the /android/build/outputs/apk/android-release-unsigned.apk.
 You will still need to sign the apk, but you should see the phone running your android application!

 And that is all, you created your first Android python app!
-Beeware is amazing right?